 Coverage, Building.
-The portion of a lot covered by the principal and accessory building floor area including all areas covered by a weather-tight roof, excluding eaves.
+The portion of a lot covered by the principal and accessory building floor area including all areas covered by a weather-tight roof, excluding two feet of eaves.

-Coverage, Impervious/Development.
+Coverage, Impervious.
 The area which is occupied or covered by all impervious surfaces including the total horizontal surface of all buildings, except two feet of eaves.
-(See also Net Site Area and Impervious Surface.)
+(See Net Site Area and Impervious Surface definitions.)